Kelvin-2007/Utilities/README.md

 # Algorithms
-All the Algorithms are stored in Algorithms.py
+This Repository contains some Handy Algorithms that will have your back in desprete times.